Languages of Bihar: Magahi

 Magahi is spoken in the Magadh region in southern Bihar.
-Its heartland is Patna, Jehanabad, Nalanda, Gaya, Nawada and Sheikhpura districts, with the centres of Magahi culture being Patna, earlier called Pataliputra, and Gaya.
+Its heartland is Patna, Jehanabad, Nalanda, Nawada, Gaya and Sheikhpura districts, with the centres of Magahi culture being Patna, earlier called Pataliputra, and Gaya.
 In the west, in western Patna district, Arwal and Aurangabad districts, Magahi blends into Bhojpuri spoken across the Son river.
-Across the Ganga Magahi borders various dialects closely-related to Maithili.
+Across the Ganga Magahi borders various dialects closely related to Maithili.
 In the east, in Lakhisarai and Jamui districts, Magahi blends into Angika.

 Khortha

-Khortha language is spoken in far-southern Bihar adjoining Jharkhand, on the Chota Nagpur plateau.
+Khortha is a language variety spoken in far-southern Bihar adjoining Jharkhand, on the Chota Nagpur plateau.
 Districts where Khortha is spoken include Aurangabad, Gaya, Nawada and Jamui.

 Santali

 Santhali is a Munda language spoken by the Santhal Adivasis in its heartland in Santhal Parganas in northeastern Jharkhand.
 As an extension of this population, Santhali is spoken by many people in Jamui, Banka, Munger and Bhagalpur districts.
 Many Santhali people were also brought to eastern Bihar (Purnia division) as agricultural workers, so large numbers are also found in Araria, Purnia, Katihar and Kishanganj districts.